RedHatInsights/dvo-extractor/README.md

 ## Reporting

-After **insights-ocp** processes the file, a JSON report will be received.
-This report will be handle and sent, in first place, to a different Kafka topic, where other services can take this record hand handle it properly.
+**insights-ocp** processes the tarball downloaded from S3 bucket and generates a JSON report.
+This report will be handled and sent to a Kafka topic **platform.results.ccx**, where other services can take this record and handle it properly.

-In addition, some logs will be generated.

 ### Format of the notified Kafka records